alvacat/careers-building-an-in-person-network/README.md

 When deciding on which meetups to attend, here are some things to consider:

-1. *Topic:* Explore both tech meetups and non-tech meetups.
+1. *Topic:* Explore both meetups both within and outside of your field of study.
 A great connection can come from anywhere, tech or elsewhere!
 This process is about meeting people, making friends and cultivating relationships.
 Doing this with people who share your passions and interests will help it feel more natural and enjoyable.

 2. *Type:* Meetups are all designed differently.
 Some are for networking and socializing, while others focus on lectures, workshops, problem-solving, panel discussions or presentations.
 Choose a type that resonates with you.